apulverizer/hackathonrestapi/README.md

   * No params will return all campsites in the following format
   * hostID=1 - this gets all campsites hosted by the provided userID
   * parkID=1 - this gets all campsites in the provided parkID
+  * startDate=8/1/2016 - this gets all campsites that have a startDate before or equal to this
+  * endDate=8/2/2016 - this gets all campsites that have an endDate after or equal to this You should use these together (e.g startDate=8/1/2016&endDate=8/3/2016) this would return sites that have openings in that range
+  * availablePersons=3 -this gets all campsites that have at least 3 open spots
+  * status=open -this gets campsites that are open, can also query for closed
   ```json
   {
   "campsites": [